 Over 1 day

 Upgrading your bathtub can drastically improve your bathroom’s appearance and your family’s comfort.
 Removing a bathtub and installing a new one is an approachable task for many.
 If you carefully prepare and work with a helper, you can complete this DIY project in one day.
 This guide will teach you both how to remove a bathtub and how to install a bathtub.

 Tip: Wear protective eyewear and work gloves when you remove and replace a bathtub.
-You may also want hearing protection.
+You may also want hearing protection since the removal process can get loud.
 Check with your local sanitation or recycling company for details on disposing of your old tub.

 Before you begin, measure your current bathtub alcove around the shower walls.
 This will help you select the right size tub for your space.
-Keep in mind that most standard bathtubs are five-feet long and either 30- or 32-inches wide.
+Keep in mind that most standard bathtubs are 5-feet long and either 30- or 32-inches wide.
 Your measurement will be slightly less than those numbers because of the shower wall surfaces (tile, shower surround, etc).
 Choose the size that is closest to your measurement.

 Next, determine the tub’s drain pipe location.
 To find out what type of tub you need, face the alcove.
 The side that holds the drain opening determines what type of tub you need.
 If the drain opening is on the left side, look for a left drain tub.
 If it's on the right, you need a right drain tub.

 - Before tackling the bathtub removal, shut off the water supply to the tub.
 If your bathroom doesn't have a separate shutoff valve, turn off the water to the entire house.
 Test that the water is off by turning on the bathtub faucet.
 Then, open a valve at a lower level in your home to relieve any remaining pressure in the lines.